Solar Battery Storage Cost

 Vehicle-to-Home (V2H) and Vehicle-to-Grid (V2G)

-Vehicle-to-Home and Vehicle-to-Grid systems use electric vehicle batteries as a temporary energy storage solution with bi-directional charging technology.
-This new and innovative approach allows stored energy in an EV to be used in the home or exported to the grid.
+Vehicle-to-Home and Vehicle-to-Grid systems use electric batteries for vehicles as a temporary energy storage solution with bi-directional charging technology.
+This new and innovative approach is currently in its early stages, allowing stored energy in an EV to be used in the home or exported to the grid.

 Pros